-Losing a loved one is an unspeakable tragedy, but what’s worse is when beneficiaries realize too late that the resulting life insurance claims have been denied.
-This is, after all, one of the primary resources the deceased relied on to provide any surviving family members with financial stability after his or her death.
+Life insurance is one of the primary resources people rely on to provide surviving family members with financial stability after their death.
 To have the insurance company reject the claim creates the very dilemma that the policy’s existence was intended to prevent.

-Before you run the risk of your policy’s rejection, here’s a crash course into how your coverage could get derailed.
+Before you run the risk of your policy’s rejection, here’s a crash course on how your coverage could get derailed.

 Once the insured has passed away, it falls to the beneficiary to report the death to the life insurance company and complete all the necessary paperwork.
-The details will vary based on both the provider and the specific policy you have, but you can bet that your beneficiary will need to obtain the death certificate as well as the letters testamentary (also known as the letters of administration) that prove you are indeed the intended recipient of the policy’s death benefit.
+The details will vary based on both the provider and the policy you have, but the beneficiary will need to obtain the death certificate as well as the letters testamentary (also known as the letters of administration) that prove they are indeed the intended recipient of the policy’s death benefit.
 After the documentation is submitted, the insurance company typically has 30 days to respond.

 At this point, the beneficiary can wait and hope that the claim is paid as expected, in which case they will likely have to choose between a lump sum or regular deposits in a designated account.
 Whatever form it takes, this insurance payout represents the provider’s fulfillment of its side of the contract with the insured.
 The provider might also opt to delay or deny the life insurance claims.
 Both results require immediate action from the beneficiary, but a denial in particular means that you might need to contest the provider’s conclusion if you believe you’re in the right.
 We’ll discuss that approach in a bit.

-- Misrepresentation and inaccurate information: Anytime you provide faulty or incomplete personal data to your life insurance company, you run the risk of leaving your policy open to misrepresentation.
+Anytime you provide faulty or incomplete personal data to your life insurance company, you run the risk of leaving your policy open to misrepresentation.
 In this scenario, an applicant is accused of falsifying information – whether intentionally or not – in order to ensure that their policy is approved.
 An example of this would be omitting details about a serious medical condition.
-A word of advice: double-check your application before you submit it to ensure that you’re being as truthful as you can be.
+A word of advice: Double-check your application before you submit it to ensure that you’re being as truthful as you can be.